-It’s pollen season and our eye doctors would like to update you on Ocular Allergies, aka, eye allergies.
+It’s pollen season and our eye doctors in Chesapeake would like to update you on Ocular Allergies, aka, eye allergies.

 Eye allergy occurs when something you are allergic to irritates the conjunctiva.
 This is the delicate membrane covering the eye and the inside of the eyelid.

 Like all allergies, allergic conjunctivitis starts when the immune system identifies an otherwise harmless substance as an allergen.
 This causes your immune system to overreact and produce antibodies called Immunoglobulin (IgE).
 These antibodies travel to cells that release chemicals which cause an allergic reaction.
 In this case, allergic reactions include eyes that water, itch, hurt or become red or swollen.